Blue Badge Wallet Buying Guide

 What Exemptions Do Blue Badge Holders Get?

-Parking in handicapped spots and waivers from several traffic restrictions are only two of the perks afforded to Blue Badge holders.
+Parking in handicapped spots and waivers from several traffic restrictions are only two perks for Blue Badge holders.

 Can I Get A Blue Badge If I Have Arthritis?